Southern Natchez Trace

 Today you will have the opportunity to experience all that historic Natchez has to offer.
 First, stop at the Natchez Visitor Center to watch the engaging history of Natchez film and plan your day.
-Take a few moments to visit St. Mary Basilica in the heart of Natchez, the city's central landmark, known as an architectural masterpiece among the South's Catholic churches.
-Or relax and enjoy the hospitality at one of the downtown cafés.
+Take a few moments to visit St. Mary's Basilica in the hear of Natchez, the city's central landmark, known as an architectural masterpiece among the South's Catholic churches.
+Or relax and enjoy the hospitality at one of the downtown cafes.
 This day is yours to enjoy.

 Know before you go